tduyphat/E-Commerce-API-Design/endpoints/categories_endpoints.md

 ## Delete An User

-When logged in as an admin, you can delete a category by adding the id as a parameter: `/categories/f2e28553-2b43-4d61-bb4d-20a2b88048a0`, with a token in the header.
+When logged in as an admin, you can delete a category by adding the category ID as a parameter: `/categories/f2e28553-2b43-4d61-bb4d-20a2b88048a0`, with a token in the header.

 Request: